yii2-framework/.github/profile/README.md

 Welcome to the community hub for the **modernization of the Yii2 Framework**.

-This organization serves as the gateway to the **Next Generation Ecosystem**: tools designed to integrate modern PHP standards, high-performance servers, and reactive UIs into your existing Yii2 applications.
+This organization serves as the gateway to the **Next-Generation Ecosystem**: tools designed to integrate modern PHP standards, high-performance servers, and reactive UIs into your existing Yii2 applications.

 ### 🛠 The Ecosystem at a Glance